CoAxLab/LabHacks-1/labhacks.md

 * Not sure how to code something?
 It may have an answer on [stack overflow](https://stackoverflow.com/).

-* Access anything or anywhere on your computer with minimal effort using Keyboard launchers like [Albert](https://github.com/albertlauncher/albert) for linux and [Alfred](https://www.alfredapp.com/).
+* Access anything or anywhere on your computer with minimal effort using Keyboard launchers like [Albert](https://github.com/albertlauncher/albert) for linux and [Alfred](https://www.alfredapp.com/) for mac.

 ##  Generating Publication Quality Figures
 * Data visualization has been made very easy with [matplotlib](https://matplotlib.org) and a library called [seaborn](http://seaborn.pydata.org/index.html)